deeprest/sagaGitlabMirror/DEV.md

 - no per-pixel lights (check OpenGL/Vulcan support)
 - control names are not converted in diagetics (but okay in menu)
 - scroll wheel sensitivity is too low
-- mouse sensitivity is crazy-high even on lowest setting (0.05)
+- mouse sensitivity is too high even on lowest setting (0.05)
 - glitchy/wrong sprite shader for mech on linux

 ## ideas